MUSIC WITH A MISSION

 In 2013, Mike headed to Nashville to record his EP “What You Work For.”
 Shortly after he was chosen by the Marine Corps, Department of Defense and Dick Clark Productions to represent the Marine Corps at the Academy of Country Music: All Star Salute to the Troops where he performed on National TV along side Toby Keith for his song “Call A Marine.”
 Later that summer Mike Joined Toby during his tour for a repeat performance at an amphitheater in St Louis.

 In 2014, Mike was featured in Taylor Guitar’s national advertisement campaign “Step Forward: Music is Waiting” for his songwriting and music therapy work with wounded warriors.

-Mike Corrado is still on active duty, once again stationed at Camp Lejeune and continues to write, record and perform.
-He started Grunt Tunes, a music production studio to help out other service members and his local community write, record and release music.
+Mike Corrado retired from active duty and dedicates his time with Grunt Tunes, a music production studio to help out other service members write, record and release music.
 Grunt Tunes is networked with other studios in MD, Nashville, NC and Los Angeles and a host of musicians to help his clients find the sound they are looking for.
 For more, please visit Grunt Tunes.